SHIVRAJPATIL123/curd-application-in-aws-/README.md

       send then it is successful
 9. Go to the database then you can see the data inside the tables 10.

+1. create the databse as dynamo db
+2. create iam role with cloudwatch and the

+routing fixing 1.api gateway
+               2.webhook url hit lamda function
+               3.tenent unique or namespaces in diffrent database 4.connection end
+               5.for preventing that = service constant connect to database apply sqs (prpduct ans storage ) 6.load more maximum scale == back presure / geo logation  eg uber  to prevent this cutoff to prevent the data loss
+               7.

+               8. mfk = amazon version always previous than current version
+               9.